-There’s nothing quite like being the mother of a child who doesn’t sleep.
-The hours that are spent jiggling, rocking, pacing, walking, shushing, bum-patting … praying that your baby finally gives in to sleep – you wouldn’t want to count them!
+There’s nothing quite like being the mother of a baby who doesn’t sleep.
+The hours that are spent jiggling, rocking, pacing, walking, shushing, bum-patting … praying that your bub finally gives in to sleep – you wouldn’t want to count them!

 And, amazingly, everyone else’s children seem to sleep so easily.
 What on earth is with that?!